Christmas stamp

 A Christmas stamp is a postage stamp with a Christmas theme, intended for use on seasonal mail such as Christmas cards.
-Many countries of the world issue such stamps, which are regular postage stamps (in contrast to Christmas seals) and are usually valid for postage year-round (in some countries they have a discounted value and are for use exclusively on Christmas cards).
+Many countries issue such stamps, which are regular postage stamps (in contrast to Christmas seals) and are usually valid for postage year-round (in some countries they have a discounted value and are for use exclusively on Christmas cards).
 They usually go on sale some time between early October and early December, and are printed in considerable quantities.

 History

 It is a matter of some debate as to which was the first Christmas stamp.
 The Canadian map stamp of 1898 bears an inscription "XMAS 1898", but it was actually issued to mark the inauguration of the Imperial Penny Postage rate.
 The Christmas connection has long been reported to have been the result of quick thinking; William Mulock was proposing that it be issued on 9 November, to "honor the Prince" (meaning the Prince of Wales), but when Queen Victoria asked "what Prince?" in a displeased manner, Mulock realized the danger, and answered "Why, madam, the Prince of Peace."

 In 1935, British Forces troops stationed in Egypt were issued with a Christmas stamp for their mail home.
 For many years these were not included in the Stanley Gibbons catalogues, as they classified them as a “seal” rather than a postage stamp, but they have been properly included since the mid-1960s as they prepaid postage and so, despite the inscription "Letter stamp", are normal stamps, and should therefore be counted as the first stamp issued expressly to mark Christmas.
 Like the slightly earlier Silver Jubilee overprints on the “sphinx” stamp, the Christmas stamps were issued in booklet form in panes of 20.

 In 1937, Austria issued two "Christmas greeting stamps" featuring a rose and zodiac signs.
 In 1939, Brazil issued four semi-postal stamps with designs featuring the three kings and a star, an angel and child, the Southern Cross and a child, and a mother and child.
 In 1941 Hungary also issued a semi-postal whose additional fees were to pay for "soldiers' Christmas".
 The first stamps to depict the Nativity were the Hungary issue of 1943.
 These were all one-time issues, more like commemorative stamps than regular issues.

 The next Christmas stamps did not appear until 1951, when Cuba issued designs with poinsettias and bells, followed by Haiti in 1954, Luxembourg and Spain in 1955, and Australia, South Korea, and Liechtenstein in 1957.
 In cases such as Australia, the issuance marked the first of what became an annual tradition.
 Many additional countries took up the practice during the 1960s, including the United States in 1962 and the United Kingdom in 1966.

 By the 1990s, approximately 160 postal administrations were issuing Christmas stamps, mostly on an annual basis.
 Islamic countries constitute the largest group of non-participants, although the Palestinian Authority has issued Christmas stamps since 1995.